cfgnunes/nautilus-scripts/README.md

 - **Dependency management**: Prompts users to install any missing dependencies.
 - **Remote file support:** Works with files stored on remote servers.
 - **Non-destructive output**: Never overwrites the input file; the output is distinct.
-- **Log file**: Produces an `Errors.log` file when a task ends with an error.
+- **Log file**: Produces an `Errors.log` file when a task finishes with an error.
 - **Direct usage**: Direct usage without requiring input parameters.
-- **Keyboard shortcuts**: Provides keyboard shortcuts for the scripts.
+- **Keyboard shortcuts**: Provides keyboard shortcuts for some scripts.
-- **File manager compatibility**: Designed for major file managers like GNOME Files (Nautilus), Dolphin, Caja, Nemo and Thunar.
+- **File manager compatibility**: Designed for major file managers like GNOME Files (Nautilus), Dolphin, Caja, Nemo, PCManFM-Qt and Thunar.
 - **Distro compatibility**: Designed to work on major GNU/Linux distributions, such as Ubuntu, Mint, Debian, Fedora, and Manjaro.
 - **Easy adaptation**: Scripts can be easily copied and adapted for other purposes.
 - **Bash implementation**: All scripts are implemented in Bash.
 So, the scripts work well in the shell (without a graphical interface) and file managers.
 - **Shell script validation**: All scripts have been checked using [ShellCheck](https://github.com/koalaman/shellcheck).
 - **Easy access to recent scripts**: Includes a menu, `Accessed recently`, to quickly access recently used scripts, saving time and streamlining workflows.

+**Design philosophy:** Fewer clicks, dependencies, and verbose notifications, with a simple and intuitive directory structure.

 ## Keyboard Shortcuts